YJPL/film-storyboards/_pages/process.md

 ## Presentation layout

-Last, if requested, I’ll put the boards into a single document in Adobe InDesign or Apple Keynote<sup><a id="fnr1" class="footnote" title="see footnote" href="#fn1">¹</a></sup>.
+Last, if requested, I’ll put the boards into a single document in Adobe InDesign, or Apple Keynote<sup><a id="fnr1" class="footnote" title="see footnote" href="#fn1">¹</a></sup>.
 Deliverables: native files or pdf documents in print and screen resolution.
 Either standalone framed shots with blank space for notes or with the full script.
 Even if it remains a working document, good presentation matters.
 A crisp and clean layout helps you communicate better and will smooth meetings and pitches.

 In some cases, I design illustrated presentations with pushed concept art.
 Mood-boards for sets, realistic illustrations, complete characters animation bible, etc.